Customer Ratings and Reviews

 Bloom Intelligence provides these types of business growth tools.

-They can help you improve your restaurant’s reputation and its bottom line by providing real-time feedback and tools to mediate bad experiences and encourage good customer ratings and reviews on customer review sites.
+They can help you improve your restaurant’s reputation and its bottom line by providing real-time feedback and tools to help mediate bad experiences and encourage positive customer ratings and reviews on online customer review sites.

 Why Are Good Customer Ratings So Important?

-It gives them a general idea that the restaurant is running well, and overall customer sentiment is high.
+It gives them a general idea that the restaurant is running well, and that overall customer sentiment is high.
 But there are so many more benefits to having great customer ratings.

 According to Modern Restaurant Management, an increase of just one star can give a business an approximate 5-9% increase in revenue.
 And an increase of just one-half star would likely fill your seats during peak business times.